jasonsjones/simple-hashtable/README.md

 If the collisions are not handled properly, the first value in the hash table will be overwritten by the second.

-There a few different ways that hash collisions can be handled.
+Hash collisions can be handled using one of several techniques.
 One way is to implement what is called
 [separate chaining](http://en.wikipedia.org/wiki/Hash_table#Separate_chaining).
-With separate chaining, instead of assigning a single value to the index (or hash), some sort of additional data structure is assigned, say a linked-list for example.
-Then the payload (key/value pair) is added to the data structure based on its API.
+With separate chaining, instead of assigning a single value to the index (or hash), some type of additional data structure is assigned, say a linked-list for example.
+Then the payload (key/value pair) is added to the data structure based on the data structure's native API.
 So basically, the hash table becomes an array of data structures--a data structure of data structures.

-Separate chaining is not yet implemented here, but it is in the plan.

 Another method for resolving hash collisions is [linear probing](http://en.wikipedia.org/wiki/Linear_probing).
-Linear probing will not be implemented within this project.
+Linear probing is not implemented within this project; this implementation utilizes separate chaining to mitigate hash collisions.

 ----